MaximeThoonsen/gloria/README.md

 Copy the `.env.local.example` file to `.env.local` and update the variables with your own values.

+Modify the gloria.config.ts file to make the personal assistant answer the question as you want.

 ## Run the development server

 Run `yarn dev` to start the development server.